chiqors/FlatOGP/README.md

 1. just link them to the module's billing folder of Flat theme.
 (Example: xxx.xxx.xxx.xxx/themes/Flat/images/modules/billing/yourimage.png) You can use them anywhere on your site!
 Credits goes to James30263 for Creating those Billing Game's Preview images Pack.

 Support would be given at the Flat release thread of OGP forum.
+Talk us on discord if you want to discuss something